ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/memcached_cache/_next-steps.md

 # ================================================================================

 next_step_guidance: >
     We recommend you continue learning about porting cloud applications to the Arm architecture for increased performance and cost savings.
-The learning path on deploying Memcached as a cache is a great next step.
+The learning path on MongoDB is a great next step.
 # 1-3 sentence recommendation outlining how the reader can generally keep learning about these topics, and a specific explanation of why the next step is being recommended.

-recommended_path: "/learning-paths/server-and-cloud/memcached_cache/"
+recommended_path: "/learning-paths/server-and-cloud/mongodb/"
 # Link to the next learning path being recommended.